Thank you Cows!

 Quick Cow History

 Christopher Columbus introduced Cows to the Americas in 1493.
 Cows have been used for milk since 4,000 BC.
 As far back as 6,000 BC cows were used as money, they were traded!
-So if you happen to be short on cash, just see if the local store will take Cow instead!
+Cow hides were also heavily traded as a form of money in many places throughout history.
+So if you happen to be short on cash, just see if the local store will take Cow or a bit of leather instead!

 Cattle is big business.
 An economic analysis published in 2014 reported that beef cattle production contributed approximately $165 billion to the U.S. economy through direct and indirect economic and employment opportunities.